benhoyt/benhoyt.github.com/cv/index.md

 ### [Canonical](https://canonical.com/) &ndash; Software Engineer &ndash; September 2020 to now

+* Develop features for and help maintain [Juju](https://github.com/juju/juju), a powerful application deployment tool (and one of the largest Go codebases in the world).

 ### [Compass](https://www.compass.com/) &ndash; Senior Software Engineer &ndash; March 2018 to August 2020:

 * Helped build Go microservices backed by PostgreSQL, including an API integration to a third party CRM.
 Wrote a code generator to generate Go structs and methods from a Swagger API definition.